Design Patterns in Java – Creational, Behavioural, & Structural

 i.
 Singleton Pattern

 Singleton design patterns in Java restricts the instantiation of a class and ensures that just one instance of the class exists within the Java virtual machine.
 It looks to be a really easy design pattern, however, once it involves implementation, it comes with a lot of implementation concerns.
 The implementation of the Singleton pattern has always been a disputable topic among developers.
-Examine Singleton design Pattern to be told regarding alternative ways to implement Singleton pattern and execs and cons of every of the method.

 ii.
 Factory Pattern